johnmarkschofield/mezzanine-heroku-best-practices/README.md

 BLAH should be the name of your database, which should be the name of the directory we're in.

 Pushing To Heroku
+0) If it's your first time pushing to Heroku, run "heroku run python manage.py createdb"
 1) ./mhbp_goheroku.bash
 2) If you get an error about your key not being authorized, fix it with: heroku keys:add ~/.ssh/id_rsa.pub
 (This may not be the path to your SSH public key; adjust to fit.)
+If you still get the error, I found this very helpful: http://stackoverflow.com/a/13518981/19207

+You now have a Mezzanine app running on Heroku, and hosting its static files on S3.

 THANKS TO